prithviraj2002/flutter_chat/README.md

-3# flutter_chat
+# flutter_chat

-A new Flutter project.
+A chat application built in flutter with appwrite